 Dr. Bishnu Maya Pariyar, Hon.
 D.Litt.

 I believe in change in the society.
 I am a social worker and development worker.
-I dream big and I work for under privileged women and children in Nepal.
+I dream big and I work for under privileged women and children in Nepal and United States.
 If you believe in my work, please join the cause.
-Change is possible and we all can become an agent of change.
+Change is possible and we all can become an Agent of change.

 I am a social worker and work in the field of social development and domestic violence against women and children.